phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings/zend_strings.rst

 Interned zend_string
 ********************

-Just a quick word here about interned strings.
-You should rarely need such a concept in extension development.
+Just a quick word here about `interned strings <https://en.wikipedia.org/wiki/String_interning>`_.
+You could need such a concept in extension development.
 Interned strings also interact with OPCache extension.

 Interned strings are deduplicated strings.
 When used with OPCache, they also get recycled from request to request.